ctu-mrs/ctu-mrs.github.io/docs/simulation/howto.md

 waitForSimulation; rosrun mrs_simulation spawn 1 --run --delete --enable-rangefinder

 ```
-will wait for the simulation, then it will spawn a UAV with ID 1 (named uav1) and at enables a down-looking rangefinder sensor.
+will wait for the simulation, then it will spawn a UAV with ID 1 (named uav1), and it enables a down-looking rangefinder sensor.
 After it is spawned, you can already see its ROS interface by looking at ROS topics, e.g., by running
 ```bash
 rostopic list
 ```
-The UAV should be also visible in the simulator itself.
+The UAV should also be visible in the simulator itself.

 ## 3. run the control core

-The control [core](http://github.com/ctu-mrs/uav_core) have to be run for each drone seperately.
+The control [core](http://github.com/ctu-mrs/uav_core) has to be run for each drone separately.
 The name of the drone is specified by command
 ```bash
 export UAV_NAME=uav*